 Travelling with diabetes?
 Latitude has you covered

-We have sold more than 60,000 policies in our first year alone and we regularly check our prices against our competitors so we can make direct comparisons to ensure were offering the best possible price for the best possible travel insurance.
+In the last 24 months we have sold 133,000 policies.
+We regularly check our prices against our competitors so we can make direct comparisons to ensure we're offering the best price and the best comprehensive cover for your travel insurance

 Book travel insurance for diabetes - how Latitude can help

-It takes, on average, just 7 clicks to sign up for our affordable but comprehensive diabetic travel insurance.
+Booking online is quick and easy.
+Enter your holiday details into our quote form above to be taken through our discreet medical screening.
+The questions aren't invasive, just so we have general information regarding your condition so we can find you the most affordable and comprehensive diabetic travel insurance policy.
 Want to actually speak to a person?
 Well, we have informed staff on hand waiting for your call.
 Once youve booked were still just a call away through our 24-hour helpline.

 It may not be the first thing that comes to mind, but lost baggage cover is vital for travellers with diabetes.
 Youll need to carry a protective bag for your kit and insulin everywhere you go, and well cover you for up to £2,000 if your bag gets lost or stolen.
-Well even do our best to get more insulin to you as soon as possible.
 Take a look at the full details of our cover and see what else we can do for you.

 Top tips for travelling with diabetes